chayanroyc/ATMO545_2024Sp/README.md

 <img width="682" alt="image" src="https://github.com/chayanroyc/ATMO545_2024Sp/assets/49596459/8ad8e2ab-6e2d-4156-ad66-0f94cd8f9333">

 * Click on the search button to find the notebooks from the repository.
 * Click on the notebook you need to interact with.
+* Once the notebook opens, wait for a few seconds for the kernel to connect.
+Then go to **Runtime** in the menu bar and click *Run all*
+* At the end of the notebook, the interactive widget should appear.